 Funded through the generosity of Leslie and Abigail Wexner, The Wexner Foundation annually supports up to ten outstanding Israeli government and public service professionals as they pursue a one-year Mid-Career Master's Degree in Public Administration from Harvard Kennedy School with the goal of providing Israel’s next generation of public leaders with superlative training.
-The Wexner Foundation supplements the Fellow's academic curriculum with weekly seminars and institutes devoted to the exploration of professional and personal development, public service and partnerships, and engagement with the North American Jewish community.
+The Wexner Foundation supplements the Fellow's academic curriculum with weekly seminars and institutes devoted to the exploration of professional and personal development, and engagement with the North American Jewish community.

 At Harvard Kennedy School, Fellows find a rich environment that is conducive to reflection and dialogue about Israel's policy challenges and the diverse leadership strategies that could address those challenges.
 Upon completing their degree, Fellows return to Israel with an advanced understanding of public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel’s public sector.